johyexson/Sales-Performance-Analysis/README.md

 # Business Task
 Analyse production and sales record in order to determine sales growth and give recommendations on areas of improvement in production techniques
 # Data Source
-The sales record were provided by the manager of the company and necessary procedures were taken to ensure data integrity and privacy protection.
-However, for this project I did a simulation of the analysis I carried out using the company data in order to avoid the issue of privacy invasion.
+The sales record were provided by the manager of the company.
+However, for this project I did a simulation of the analysis I carried out using the company data in order to ensure privacy protection.
 # Tools
 - Excel
 - [Tableau](https://public.tableau.com/app/profile/joy.johnson5229/viz/HaladexWaterProductionAnalysis/Dashboard1)